jfraser2/AWS-lambda-assessment/README.md

 #Start Testing

 The Api's for the Lambda Functions are  documented in file OpenApiConfig.json, in project folder<br/>
-src/test/resources.<br/>
+src/test/resources.
+Now testing with OpenApi is possible, after you run sam local start-api<br/>
+First download the OpenApi docker image in a windows shell with command:<br/>
+docker pull swaggerapi/swagger-ui<br/>
+Then run the command:<br/>
+docker run --network VA-assessment -p 8080:8080 -e SWAGGER_JSON=/deployment/test/OpenApiConfig.json --volume ./src/test/resources/OpenApiConfig.json:/deployment/test/OpenApiConfig.json swaggerapi/swagger-ui<br/>

+The dot is a relative path from the project install folder, and general description of the command is:<br/>
+docker run -p 8080:8080 -e SWAGGER_JSON=/app/swagger.json --volume /path/to/your/local/swagger.json:/app/swagger.json swaggerapi/swagger-ui<br/>
+After running this command, you can open your web browser and navigate to http://localhost:8080 (or the port you chose) to run the tests.<br/>

 The testing is done locally and uses the aws-lambda-runtime-interface-emulator<br/>
 You cannot use the -d on the sam local start-api it is trouble<br/>